National Certificate in Generic Management (NQF 5)

-An added benefit is that this qualification has been approved by the Financial Services Board (FSB) to fulfil the generic Category 1 qualification requirements for Fit and Proper (FAIS) compliance – both for representatives and Key Individuals.
+An added benefit is that this qualification has been approved by the Financial Sector Conduct Authority (FSCA) to fulfil the generic Category 1 qualification requirements for FAIS Fit & Proper compliance – both for representatives and Key Individuals.

-This qualification is aimed at managers who are seeking a better understanding of strategic management.
-NC: Generic Management is designed to develop management competencies required in any occupation, specifically those who manage first line managers.
+This qualification is aimed at first line and senior managers who are seeking a better understanding of people, operational and strategic management.
+It has been designed to develop the general management competencies required in any occupation or business sector.

-For online access students must be competent in communication at NQF level 4 and mathematical literacy at NQF level 4.
+Both online learners and RPL candidates must be competent in communication at NQF level 4 and mathematical literacy at NQF level 4.
 (This is generally proven through a National Senior Certificate or equivalent.)Is this qualification accredited?

-The National Certificate in Generic Management qualification is accredited by the Bank SETA, and is registered with the South African Qualifications Authority (SAQA) on the National Qualifications Framework (NQF) as a 162 credit qualification at level 5 (SAQA ID: 59201).
+The National Certificate in Generic Management qualification is accredited by the BANKSETA, and is registered with the South African Qualifications Authority (SAQA) on the National Qualifications Framework (NQF) as a 162 credit qualification at level 5 (SAQA ID: 59201).
 Chartall Business College is accredited by BANKSETA to offer this qualification and all four elective streams.